Oneself (running time 5 minutes)

 |A History of the Oneself Trilogy|

-Oneself films were all created by myself, Darren Maxwell,
+Oneself films were all created by myself and were

-and were originally conceived after the difficulty and
+originally conceived after the difficulty I had securing

-frustration I had securing a cast for one of my larger
+a cast for one of my larger productions.
+For this reason

-productions.
-It was during a time of annoyance at the
+it was during a time of utter frustration at the

-unreliability of others I felt that if I made a film
+unreliability of 'professional' actors I felt that if I

-entirely by myself, I wouldn't have any
+made a film entirely by myself I wouldn't have any

-...because I believe that's what I was doing.
-Ironically creating a film by yourself does have one humorous benefit to it - as my friends were quick to point out - and that is the cast and crew wrap party is a pretty cheap affair from a catering stand point plus you're guaranteed a 100% attendance.
+...because I believed that's what I was doing.
+Rather ironically my friends were quick to point out how creating a film by yourself had one amusing benefit, that being the catering for the cast and crew wrap party would be really cheap, plus you're always guaranteed a 100% attendance.